 If the program is in another department, students must complete a new Graduate Application, pay the $50 non-refundable application fee, and ensure they have fulfilled any departmental requirements as indicated on the application.

 Minimum requirements for a master's degree for students who come to the program with appropriate and complete requirements of an undergraduate degree must meet the standards listed below.
 Students must consult the individual program descriptions for requirements that go beyond those of the School of Graduate and Professional Studies.

-3. Satisfactory completion all additional program degree requirements as defined in the particular graduate program.
+- Satisfactory completion of all program requirements for graduation as defined in the catalog.

 Graduate students currently enrolled in a degree or certificate program may seek dual enrollment in an additional certificate program.
 Students in the MSW-Social Work program may also seek dual enrollment in a secondary degree program: MA-Women's & Gender Studies.
 Students may discuss these options with the Graduate Coordinator and submit a Dual Program Enrollment Form for their approval.

 Once approved by the School of Graduate and Professional Studies, students are required to maintain concurrent enrollment in both programs.
 Tuition and fees will be assessed for all courses based on the rate for the student's primary degree program.
 As noted on the form, not all certificate programs are eligible for financial aid.
 Upon completion of both program's requirements, a separate diploma or certificate will be issued.

 The University requires a minimum cumulative Grade Point Average (GPA) of 3.0 to earn a graduate degree or certificate.
 Some programs may have a higher cumulative GPA requirement for graduation.
 Students are limited to a maximum of 9 credits that may be transferrable to a graduate degree program requiring 30 to 35 credits, or no more than 25 percent for all other programs, not including prerequisites.